phako/geotate-gps-receiver/docs/device-structure.md

 ### LBA 0

 Generic bootsector.
-See (lba0-description.md) for details.
+See [LBA 0](lba0-description.md) for details.

 ### LBA 1

 Device information, such as the device version, some UUIDs used for "verification" that the device is genuine and LBA numbers where to find the capture information.
-See (lba1-description.md) for details.
+See [LBA 1](lba1-description.md) for details.

 ### LBA 2

 Used to get and set the on-device real-time clock.
-See (lba2-description.md) for details.
+See [LBA 2](lba2-description.md) for details.

 ### LBA 3

 The battery level.
-See (lba3-description.md) for details.
+See [LBA 3](lba3-description.md) for details.

 ### LBA 4

 Configuration of the capture parameters.
-See (lba4-description.md) for details.
+See [LBA 4](lba4-description.md) for details.

 ### LBA 5